Midnight-Kittens/Class-Projects-Tutorials/README.md

 ## E-commerce website built using Flask and HTML

-### Allows users to create an account, buy/sell goods while utilizing its own authentication system
+### Allows users to create an account, and buy/sell goods while utilizing its own authentication system